-Always bring a pen and notepad to take notes or be able to quickly jot down notes on your phone or tablet.
+Bring a pen and notepad to take notes or quickly jot down notes on your phone or tablet.
 Never be caught fumbling for a pen or paper during your interview.
-Put these tools in a place that you can access quickly and easily—it will show the agent that you are professional, organized and respectful of their time.
+Put these tools in a place that you can access quickly and easily—it will show the agent that you are professional, organized, and respectful of their time.

-If you are over 18 years of age there is no reason for you to bring anyone with you to your interview (under 18 years should bring one parent or guardian).
+If you are over 18 years of age, there is no reason for you to bring anyone with you to your interview (under 18 years should bring one parent or guardian).
 If you know that you are meeting with a well-known and established agency then this guideline is doubly important.
-Just like you wouldn't bring your boyfriend, friends or child to a job interview you wouldn't bring them when you meet modeling agents, and never, ever when you meet a client.
+Just like you wouldn't bring your boyfriend, friends, or child to a job interview, you shouldn't bring them when you meet modeling agents or clients.

-However, if you are meeting an unknown agent for the first time it is best that you don't go alone.
-You can have your boyfriend or friend come with you, but they should only come as far as the lobby or front door.
-It is ok that the agent knows they are there and they are waiting outside for you.
+However, if you are meeting an unknown agent for the first time it's best that you don't go alone for safety reasons.
+You can have a friend come with you, but they should only come as far as the lobby or front door.
+It's ok that the agent knows they are there and they are waiting outside for you.
 A legitimate agent will not be bothered by this, but use your best judgment as each interview is different.

-If you are meeting with an agent or client who has contacted you and booked through the internet this is a completely different thing.
-If you were booked by someone you have never met, through the internet, you should NEVER and I mean NEVER go alone, this applies to male models as well.
-Actually, accepting a job through the internet that has not been vetted (screened) by an agent is extremely risky and you should be very, very careful.
+If you were booked through the internet by someone you have never met, you should NEVER go alone, this applies to male models as well.
+Accepting a job through the internet that has not been vetted (screened) by an agent is extremely risky and you should be incredibly careful.
 It is always safer to get your bookings from reputable modeling agencies rather than working freelance on the internet.